 When the body and mind lack sleep, leptin production decreases while ghrelin production increases.
-Ultimately, this means the brain thinks we’re hungry even when we’re full; With this, higher blood sugar levels follow leading to the increased production of cortisol and insulin.
-Over time, our body loses its ability to process sugars and fats as it should because of the increased insulin resistance.
-Therefore, more gets stored as fat and we gain weight.
+This means that the brain thinks we’re hungry even when we’re full.
+Higher blood sugar levels follow leading to increased production of cortisol and insulin.
+Over time the body loses the ability to process sugars and fats as it should because of increased resistance to insulin.
+Therefore more gets stored as fat and we gain weight.

-Sadly, people who lack sleep are also more likely to fail at new diet plans because there’s no self-control.
-Posted in the Journal of Clinical Nutrition, a study from 2008 showed that high-carb snacks and late-night eating are more common in people who are sleep deprived.
+Sadly, people who lack sleep are also more likely to fail new diet plans because they have no self-control.
+Posted in the Journal of Clinical Nutrition, a study from 2008 showed that high carb snacks and late night eating are more common in people who are sleep deprived.

-What’s more, there was a 2013 study in Appetite that showed increased calorie consumption in participants who achieved less than five hours of sleep.
-Across the average day, subjects also consumed more carbs and less water.
-In terms of the cravings that follow sleep deprivation, some researchers believe them to be as strong as those experienced after marijuana use.
+What’s more, there was a 2013 study in Appetite that showed increased calorie consumption in participants who got less than five hours of sleep.
+The subjects also consumed more carbs and less water.
+Some researchers believe the cravings that follow sleep deprivation to be as strong as those experienced after use of marijuana.

-The problem doesn’t end here because the tiredness that comes with sleep deprivation reduces our energy levels.
-After a night of little sleep, the last thing we want to do is put our trainers on and head to the gym.
-So, all those extra calories we consume aren’t burned away through any sort of notable exercise.
+The problem doesn’t end here, because the tiredness that comes with sleep deprivation reduces our energy levels.
+The last thing we want to do after a night of little sleep is put our trainers on and head to the gym.
+So all those extra calories we consume aren’t burned.

 What does all this mean?
 When we lack sleep, we’re more likely to gain weight, we don’t exercise, and the negative spiral is hard to escape.
-In order to maintain a healthy weight, good sleep is ESSENTIAL; typically between 7 and 8 hours for the average adult.
+Good sleep is ESSENTIAL for maintaining a healthy weight - ideally 7 - 8 hours for the average adult.